Bhawana15/Hangman-Game-in-Python/README.md

 # Hangman-Game-using-Python
-Code for the Hangman Game in Python
+Code for the Hangman Game in Python.
+Used Python library - random